-During the year ended December 31, 2021, the Organization provided funding, logistical support and oversight for the following programs:
+During the years ended December 31, 2022 and 2021, the Organization provided funding, logistical support and oversight for the following programs:

-China - The Organization provided and delivered services to 9,665 children, widows, and families including orphan care, handicapped and widow care services, education and school services, social services, and distribution of blankets, medicines, and food.
-For security reasons exact location of the project (interior China) is not published.
-Total cash grant funding for projects and support in China during 2021 was \$23,955.
+China - In 2022, the Organization provided and delivered services to 9,111 children, widows, and families.
+Services included orphan care, handicapped and widow care services, education and school services, social services, and distribution of blankets, medicines, and food.
+For security reasons, exact location of the project (interior China) is not published.
+Total cash grant funding for projects and support in China during 2022 was \$41,125.
+In 2021, 9,665 children, widows and families were provided with care and services for a total grant funding of \$23,955.

-Costa Rica - The Organization provided and delivered services to 3,450 children, widows and families.
-Total cash grant funding for projects and support in Costa Rica during 2021 was \$11,560.
+Costa Rica - The Organization provided and delivered services to 2,700 children, widows and families in 2022.
+Total cash grant funding for projects and support in Costa Rica during 2022 was \$59,337.
+In 2021, 3,450 children, widows and families were provided with care and services, for a grant fund total of \$11,560.

-El Salvador - The Organization provided and delivered services to 3,473 children, widows, and families including feeding and nutrition programs, Bible Clubs, and job-training in San Salvador, Cangrejera, and Quezalapa.
-Total cash grant funding for projects and support in El Salvador during 2021 was \$37,855.
+El Salvador - In 2022, the Organization provided and delivered services to 3,473 children, widows, and families.
+Services included feeding and nutrition programs, Bible Clubs, and jobtraining in San Salvador, Cangrejera, and Quezalapa.
+Total cash grant funding for projects and support in El Salvador during 2022 was \$69,040.
+In 2021, 3,473 children, widows and families were provided with care and services, for a grant fund total of \$37,855.

-Germany - The Organization provided and delivered services to 8,340 children, widows, and families including children's Bible Clubs, Youth Clubs, community outreach, summer camp experience, refugee support, job-training, food distribution in Hellersdorf-East Berlin.
-Total cash grant funding for projects and support in Germany during 2021 was \$17,870.
+Germany - In 2022, the Organization provided and delivered services to 8,000 children, widows, and families.
+Services included children's Bible Clubs, Youth Clubs, community outreach, summer camp experience, refugee support, job-training, food distribution in Hellersdorf-East Berlin.
+Total cash grant funding for projects and support in Germany during 2022 was \$60,099.
+In 2021, 8,340 children, widows and families were provided with care and services, for a grant fund total of \$17,870.

-Notes to Financial Statements For the Years Ended December 31, 2021 and 2020
+Notes to Financial Statements For the Years Ended December 31, 2022 and 2021